abdelrahman-elkady/se-tutorial/lab-2.md

 ```

-JSON.strigify converts arrays and objects into strings (response.end take only a string or a file stream).
+JSON.stringify converts arrays and objects into strings (response.end take only a string or a file stream).

 This line
 ```